The Tell-Tale Heart

 He died at age 40 in October 1849.
 The cause of his death is unknown and has been variously attributed to alcohol, brain congestion, cholera, drugs, heart disease, rabies, suicide, tuberculosis, amongst other things.

-Your narrator for this iconic story is the fabulous Ian Stuart.
-Ian is a writer-performer living and working in York in the UK.
+Ian Stuart is a writer-performer living and working in York in the UK.
 In the past he has worked for BBC local radio in Manchester, the Isle of Man and York.
 As well as providing voice tracks for hotels, businesses and foreign language courses, he is a tourist guide for The Ghost Trail of York.
 He is has been a resident voice artist for Pseudopod for some years.
 You can read more about his poetry and his dog, Digby, on his blog, The Top Banana, or follow him on Twitter.